Finding Inner Peace Through the Seattle Peace Project

 Reicherter earned a bachelor’s degree in history from Sacramento State University, then spent five years in Taiwan studying Chinese culture, language, and religion.

-After working as an acupuncturist in the San Jose area, Reicherter went to San Jose State University to become a teacher where he taught history for five years in Fremont, California, before moving to the Seattle area in 2008.
+Working as an acupuncturist in the San Jose area, Reicherter went to San Jose State University to become a teacher.
+He taught history for five years in Fremont, California, before moving to the Seattle area in 2008.

 In 2010, Reicherter earned a second master’s degree in Education from City University and has been teaching history for 14 years now.